Trail running superstar takes over an hour off Billy Bland’s mark from 1982 for the 66-mile and 42-peak Lake District circuit

 “This Bob Graham Round was an amazing experience!”

 Thanks Billy, I had better conditions than you, the best pacers and your inspiration to give everything!
 And even like that it was sooo sooo hard!!!
-Thanks to Carl, Chris, Martin, Josh, Jebby, Steve, Paul, Andrew, Neil, Paul and all the guys who has been helping out, without you guys it wouldn’t been possible !
+Thanks to Carl, Chris, Rhys, Martin, Josh, Jebby, Steve, Paul, Andrew, Neil, Paul and all the guys who has been helping out, without you guys it wouldn’t been possible !
 Big big thanks to Martin for making it real and such an organization last minute, thanks Shane, Thanks Jordi and thanks all the people cheering on the route.
-This Bob Graham Round was an amazing experience! 📸 @mrtimharper
+This Bob Graham Round was an amazing experience! 📸 @racingsnakes and @mrtimharper

 Bland also greeted Jornet mid-route at Dunmail where he shook his hand.